aglebionek/DockerAndKubernetesCourse/README.md

 The _OLD_ directory contains all the code I made when I first started the course.
 Eveyrthing else is new and will follow the structure of the course, unlike the old sections.

-## Custom changes in the course code
+## Custom changes in the course code/repo changes
 ### General
 - Decided to use Github Actions instead of Travis CI, as I'm already familiar with GA.
 I also don't want to setup a Travis CI account.
 - Rewrote the Dockerfiles to use alpine images, npm ci instead of npm i.